CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/Network-Snapshot-Management.md

 weight: 690
 toc: 4
 ---
-Creating and comparing network snapshots can be used at various times; typically when you are upgrading or changing the configuration of your switches in some way.
-The instructions here describe how to create and compare network snapshots at any time using the NetQ UI.
+Creating and comparing network snapshots can be useful to validate that the network state has not changed.
+Snapshots are typically created when you upgrade or change the configuration of your switches in some way.
+This section describes the Snapshot card and content, as well as how to create and compare network snapshots at any time.
+Snapshots can be automatically created during the upgrade process for Cumulus Linux.
+Refer to {{<link title="Upgrade Cumulus Linux Using LCM#perform-a-cumulus-linux-upgrade" text="Perform a Cumulus Linux Upgrade">}}.

-The NetQ CLI can only create network snapshots during a Cumulus Linux upgrade.
-The results are only visible from the NetQ UI.

-Refer to {{<link title="#Image Installation and Upgrade" text="Image Installation and Upgrade">}} to see how snapshots are automatically created during upgrades to validate that the network state has not changed unexpectedly after an upgrade.

 ## Create a Network Snapshot